Physical and Metaphysical stress: The two way street

 When we consider stress we usually only associate it with how busy, exhausted or consumed we are by certain situations, but this is only the tip of the iceberg.
 Behind the scenes there is so much more going on in our bodies; and our actions, thoughts and emotions are all contributing factors.
-Our thoughts effect our body and what we do with our body effects how we think.
+Our thoughts affect our body and what we do with our body affects how we think.
 The physical (body) and the metaphysical (thoughts, feelings and emotions) work together to find balance and harmony.
 Yes!
-It’s a two way street.
+It's a two way street.
 But when we are continually exposed to environmental stress our body cannot cope and unknown to us, our body begins the degenerative process.

 There are many stress factors that pervade our existence, that if left unresolved can ultimately end with chronic illness.